-I was responsible for Kubernetes at Better.com for over three years.
+I was responsible for Kubernetes (among other things) at Better.com for over three years.
 My contributions included evaluating Kubernetes, migrating all services to it, provisioning and upgrading clusters, and resolving production issues (like scalability and downtime).
 It’s been a valuable experience and I learned a lot.

 In 2016 the Better.com engineering team finished moving its microservices to Docker.
 We needed a replacement for AWS Elastic Beanstalk, our solution at the time.
 I spent a few weeks researching options.